Diesen Beitrag gibt es auch auf Deutsch.

 Their validity is initially also limited to 24 months, counted from the last logon date to an SAP website.
 (For S-users who have never logged on at all, counting starts on the day of their creation).

-It could happen that on the changeover day June 2, 2020, an S-user who has been inactive for a very long time is set to Expired or even gets deleted straightaway.
+It could happen that on the changeover day June 2, 2020, an S-user who has been inactive for a very long time is set to Expired straightaway.
 To prevent this from happening, SAP has made the decision that the earliest expiry date for existing S-user IDs is October 20, 2020.
 A simple calculation, going back in time by 24 months, shows us that this affects S-users who last logged on before October 20, 2018 (or were created before that date and never logged on).
 They will start receiving notifications on September 20, 2020.
 Their administrators will be alerted even earlier: on August 1, September 1, and October 1, 2020.